MikkelVembye/POMADE/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# POMADE: Power Approximation for the Overall Average Effect in Meta-Analysis with Dependent Effect Sizes
+# POMADE: Power Approximation for the Overall Average Effect in Meta-Analysis With Dependent Effect Sizes

 <!-- badges: start -->